andreicotiga/Data2Go/README.md

 var myDbContext = ... //create and setup the DbContext

-//to create a the unit of work instance, just call ToGo on your EF DbContext var toGo = myDbContext.ToGo();
+//to create a unit of work instance, just call ToGo on your EF DbContext var toGo = myDbContext.ToGo();

 //creating a repository and adding data